minprog/programming-2/30 Problem Sets/50 Python/50 Programs.md

 to be performed:

 * Initializing the object
-* Accessing the robot’s position
+* Accessing the robot's position
-* Accessing the robot’s direction
+* Accessing the robot's direction
-* Setting the robot’s position
+* Setting the robot's position
-* Setting the robot’s direction
+* Setting the robot's direction

 Complete the RectangularRoom and Robot classes by implementing their methods in `robots.py`.